-UH continues to provide no-cost shuttle service from UH Main Campus to UH Sugar Land.
+The University of Houston provides no-cost shuttle service to UH Sugar Land.
 To ride, students must provide a copy of their current schedule (indicating enrollment in at least one UH course at UH Sugar Land) to the UH Sugar Land Student Services office in the George Building (AMG 101).
-IDs will not be checked for the first two weeks of the semester to allow for students to get their required UH Sugar Land ID.
+IDs will not be checked for the first two weeks of the semester to allow students to get their required UH Sugar Land ID.

 There will be NO service provided during student holidays.